The Shape of a Glean Devotion

 Movement Two

-Shape the fast.
+Shape the devotion.

 Movement Three